+Objective 7.5

-Objective 7.5 HICAP will recruit and train fifteen new volunteers, and increase counseling sites to meet the demands of the ACA's new enrollment periods and changes.
-By utilizing more counselors, HICAP will better reach underserved populations, such as bilingual, mental health clients, and those with lower incomes.
-HICAP Projected Start & End Dates Update Status Title Fund PD c ded underserved populations, such as bilingual, mental health clients, and those with lower incomes.
-HICAP will provide counseling in Spanish in community clinics to reach underserved populations.
+HICAP will recruit and train fifteen new volunteers and increase counseling sites to meet the demand of the ACA's new enrollment periods and changes.
+By utilizing HICAP's increasing number of counselors, HICAP will better reach underserved populations, such as bilingual and predominantly serve mental health clients and persons with lower incomes.
+The Health Insurance Counseling and Advocacy Program will provide counseling in Spanish in community clinics to reach underserved populations.
 HICAP has a very involved partnership with the Santa Clara Mental/Behavioral Health Department.
-We will place HICAP counselors in their offices to provide Start: 7/01/16 End: 6/30/20 FY 17/18 FY 18/19: FY 19/20: No PD C
+We will place HICAP counselors in their offices to do counseling and provide enrollment services.
+Projected Start & End Dates Start:7/1/16 End:6/30/20 Update Status FY 16/17 FY 17/18 FY 18/19 Title III B Funded PD or C?

+(Refer Section 8- 1b, 5, 6, 4, 7)

-Objective 7.6 HICAP will enlist legislative members to reach beneficiaries and their families in the community.
-Each legislator has a newsletter that is circulated monthly or quarterly.
-By enlisting their assistance, Projected Start & End Dates Update Status Title Fund PD c HICAP provides critical Medicare information to their constituents.
-Outreach will be conducted throughout the year, with the aim of increasing counseling and contact services.
-In addition, HICAP will continue to partner with elected officials and provide educational forums on Medicare.
-(Refer Section 8- 1b, 7) Start: 7/01/16 End: 6/30/20 FY 17/18 FY 18/19: FY 19/20: No PD C
+Objective 7.6 Projected Start & End Dates Update Status Title III B Funded PD or C? constituents.
+The outreach will be conducted throughout the year with the aim of increasing counseling and contact services.
+In addition HICAP will continue to partner with elected officials and provide educational forums on Medicare.
+Start:7/1/16 End:6/30/20 FY 16/17 FY 17/18 FY 18/19 No X PD C (Refer Section 8- 1b, 7)